Sayantan-Ch/Sayantan-Ch/README.md

 ## 🚀 About Me
 I'm a Student and Full-Stack Developer!!

-- 🌱 I’m currently learning Python based frameworks like Django and cross technology implementations.
+- 🌱 I’m currently learning GO and contributing to Open Source Projects.
 - ⌨️ Love to work on projects with real life applications.
 - 👯 I’m looking to collaborate on Github
 - 🥅 2023 Goals: Learn a minimun of 3 skills.